 17. Be professional about Unsubscribes

 Needless to say, you need to be a professional to be treated as such.
 When someone wants to unsubscribe, be a gentleman and immediately take him out of the list.
-Sending mails to someone after unsubscribing could damage your reputation.
+Sending emails to someone after unsubscribing could damage your reputation.

 18. Ask about your provider’s Sender Score